mongodb/docs/source/commands.rst

         { emptycapped: "events" }

-   In this example, the capped collection named ``events`` is emptied.
+   This command removes all records from the capped collection named ``events``.

 .. describe:: captrunc